encode/django-rest-framework/README.md

 We'll create a read-write API for accessing users and groups.

+Any global settings for a REST framework API are kept in a single configuration dictionary named `REST_FRAMEWORK`.
+Start off by adding the following to your `settings.py` module:

+    REST_FRAMEWORK = {
+        # Use hyperlinked styles by default.
+        # Only used if the `serializer_class` attribute is not set on a view.
+        'DEFAULT_MODEL_SERIALIZER_CLASS':
+            'rest_framework.serializers.HyperlinkedModelSerializer',

+        # Use Django's standard `django.contrib.auth` permissions,
+        # or allow read-only access for unauthenticated users.
+        'DEFAULT_PERMISSION_CLASSES': [
+            'rest_framework.permissions.DjangoModelPermissionsOrAnonReadOnly'
+        ]
+    }

+Don't forget to make sure you've also added `rest_framework` to your `INSTALLED_APPS`.

+We're ready to create our API now.
 Here's our project's root `urls.py` module:

     from django.conf.urls.defaults import url, patterns, include